 Once you’ve finished your tree, it needs to be exported as a TSV file.
 This is also known as tab-separated values, or tab delimited CSV.

 You can also just copy and paste cells from Sheets into Zingtree.
 Sheets copies tab delimited data to the clipboard automatically.

 Build Your Tree

 To start, open this file in Sheets, and make a copy for your personal use.
-This is an enhanced demo from our “what to wear” example.
+You can use the Basic or Advanced tab – most people start with the basic option.

 Now start modifying it.
 Make sure to keep top row column headings in place.
 Keep questions in the question column, content in the content column, etc.

 When you’re done, you can import your work into Zingteee via copy and paste, or by exporting to a tab delimited (TSV) file.

 This is the easiest way to import your decision tree into Zingtree:

 - In Sheets, select the entire range of cells for your tree, and copy to the clipboard (Ctrl+C or Cmd+C).

 - In Zingtree, go to the Import via Copy and Paste tool.
 (You can also get there via My Trees, Create Tree, then select Import from Google Sheets.)
 A screen like this appears: